jdlich/cas-docs/content/chapters/06-configuration-management.markdown

 You can put this directory anywhere you like.
 If you need somewhere, /opt/work is a good spot.

-In any case, this documentation will refer to this workspace directry as $WORKSPACE , and we won't refer to it much, because the very next step is to create a directory within it where all the real work will happen.
+In any case, this documentation will refer to this workspace directry as `$WORKSPACE`, and we won't refer to it much, because the very next step is to create a directory within it where all the real work will happen.

-Within $WORKSPACE, add a directory for your local organization's CAS project, that is, the directory for the project of your local CAS configurations and customizations.
-You might call this local-cas, yielding a path $WORKSPACE/local-cas .
-This documentation will refer to this directory as your $PROJECT\_HOME .
+Within `$WORKSPACE`, add a directory for your local organization's CAS project, that is, the directory for the project of your local CAS configurations and customizations.
+You might call this local-cas, yielding a path `$WORKSPACE/local-cas`.
+This documentation will refer to this directory as your `$PROJECT\_HOME`.

-Into your $PROJECT\_HOME directory will go two things: a special file named pom.xml that describes your local CAS implementation as a Maven Overlay war project, and all of the changed and new files that make your local implementation differ from the CAS .war as delivered by the CAS open source project.
+Into your `$PROJECT\_HOME` directory will go two things: a special file named `pom.xml` that describes your local CAS implementation as a Maven Overlay war project, and all of the changed and new files that make your local implementation differ from the CAS `war` as delivered by the CAS open source project.

 #### Your pom.xml ####

-You CAS implementation's pom.xml describes your local institution's CAS implementation as a Maven project.
-This pom.xml. should go directly in your $PROJECT\_HOME directory, as in $PROJECT\_HOME/pom.xml
+You CAS implementation's `pom.xml` describes your local institution's CAS implementation as a Maven project.
+This pom.xml. should go directly in your `$PROJECT\_HOME` directory, as in `$PROJECT\_HOME/pom.xml`

 _The rest of the documentation..._